List of Pirates of the Caribbean characters: Will Turner

-William "Will" Turner Jr. is portrayed by Orlando Bloom.
-He appears in The Curse of the Black Pearl, Dead Man's Chest, At World's End, and Dead Men Tell No Tales.
-He is the only child of pirate "Bootstrap" Bill Turner and the husband of Elizabeth Swann Turner and father to Henry Turner.
-As of the third film (At World's End), Will is the captain of the Flying Dutchman.
+William "Will" Turner Jr. appears in the first three films in the series (The Curse of the Black Pearl, Dead Man's Chest, and At World's End) and is one of the leading men, portrayed by Orlando Bloom.
+With the character originally written by screenwriters Ted Elliott, Terry Rossio, Stuart Beattie, and Jay Wolpert, is the only child of pirate William "Bootstrap Bill" Turner.
+In the third film, Will Turner marries Elizabeth Swann and becomes captain of the Flying Dutchman after the death of Davy Jones.
+Nine months after Will first leaves aboard the Dutchman, Elizabeth gives birth to their son, Henry Turner.
+He appears in the fifth film, Dead Men Tell No Tales.

 In the first film, a young Will Turner (portrayed by Dylan Smith) is rescued from a shipwreck by James Norrington and Elizabeth Swann.
 As an adult, Will is a blacksmith's apprentice working in Port Royal.
 He loves Elizabeth, although he is of a lower social class.
 Will helps Jack escape from Port Royal.
 He uses his blood to break the curse upon the crew of the Black Pearl.

 In the second film, Will's wedding to Elizabeth Swann is interrupted when they are arrested for piracy.
 In exchange for Elizabeth's freedom, he attempts to retrieve Jack Sparrow's magical compass, which will allow Beckett to obtain the heart of Davy Jones.
 Along the way, he reunites with his father, who is serving as an undead crewman aboard the Flying Dutchman.
 Will attempts to steal the heart, but is unsuccessful.